 Next Steps What can you do from here?

 As your application grows, you may find that keeping all log() statements in development is becoming too verbose.
 You can disable the log level in development too and use it only in the components you’re working on (by creating a new logger instance).
 You can add logging to Sentry or other monitoring platforms in production.
 This will allow you to capture warning and error events even when they don’t crash your application.
-Meticulous Meticulous is a tool for software engineers to catch visual regressions in web applications without writing or maintaining UI tests.
+Meticulous Meticulous creates and maintains an exhaustive suite of e2e ui tests with zero developer effort.